sigstore/docs/content/en/about/overview.md

 ## How to use Sigstore

 To use Sigstore, you must first install the client.
-See the [Installation](docs/system_config/installation/) instructions.
+Review the [Installation](docs/system_config/installation/) instructions.
 You can then pick the subject matter you wish to learn about from the menu items on the left.
 For a quick introduction, you can try using one of the links below:

 - To get a quick view of how to use the program see [Quick Start](/signing/quickstart/)
 - To learn how to work with blobs, see [sign a blob](/signing/signing_with_blobs/)